sfeir-open-source/sfeir-school-dbt/steps/30-models-solution/README.md

   - name: products
 ```

+#Execute `dbt run` command and see what happens

+The problem is the ";" at the end of the SQL.

+Indeed, dbt wraps your SQL code in a CREATE TABLE or CREATE VIEW, and this would produce invalid SQL.

 ## Rename the model file only and re-run `dbt run` --> what happens ?

 A new model with the new name is created by dbt, which also outputs a warning because the definition file references a inexisting model.